-You are typically eligible for benefits when you work a minimum of thirty (30) hours per week, on a regular basis.
+In accordance with ACA guidelines, you are typically eligible for benefits when you work an average minimum of thirty (30) hours per week, on a regular basis.
 These benefits include: medical coverage, vision coverage, dental coverage, flexible benefits, disability, life insurance, and retirement.
 Specific eligibility requirements for any particular benefit are subject to the terms and conditions of the particular benefit and governed by the relevant plan documents.